 Capillary electrophoresis–mass spectrometry (CE-MS) is an analytical chemistry procedure formed by the combination of the liquid separation process of capillary electrophoresis with mass spectrometry.
 CE-MS combines advantages of both CE and MS to provide high separation efficiency and molecular mass information in a single analysis.
 It has high resolving power and sensitivity, requires minimal volume and can analyze at high speed.
 Ions are typically formed by electrospray ionization, but they can also be formed by matrix-assisted laser desorption/ionization or other ionization techniques.
 It has applications in basic research in proteomics and quantitative analysis of biomolecules as well as in clinical medicine.

-- Track 6-1Capillary Electrophoresis - MS of Carbohydrates
+- Track 6-1Capillary Electrophoresis - MS of lipopolysaccharides

-- Track 6-2Capillary Electrophoresis - MS of lipopolysaccharides
+- Track 6-2Capillary Electrophoresis-Mass Spectrometry of glucose ladders

 - Track 6-3Capillary Electrophoresis - MS of N-glycan